d-0pZ/gallery/README.md

 ## ⭐ Show Your Support

 If this project helped you or your team implement a successful CI/CD pipeline, please consider giving it a star! ⭐

-**Why star this repository?**
-- 🚀 It helps others discover this implementation
-- 📈 Shows the impact of this DevOps solution
-- 💪 Motivates continued development and documentation
-- 🌟 Takes only 2 seconds but means the world to me!

 <div align="center">